-This is a convenient way for customers to purchase a product or service and never have to remember to make a payment.
+Basically, this is a convenient way for customers to purchase a product or service without having to remember to actually make a payment.

-This also saves time by reducing the manual activity of creating the invoice over and over again.
+And by using Stripe’s automatic payments, you’ll reduce the manual activity of creating the invoice over and over again.

 Read more: How To Use Stripe To Collect Online Payments